peterlydiard/mini-synth/README.md

 4. Make envelope shaper with controllable ADSR function to control tone amplitude.
 (Done)

 5. Storage and recall of synth settings (voices and patches).
+(Under construction)

 6. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.